Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 ## un_follow_request test case

-The `test un_follow_request` verifies that a follow relationship can be successfully removed between two profiles.
-It first checks whether there are any follow requests from the `follower profile` to the `followee profile`.
-To conduct the test for `un_follow_request`, the `un_follow_request` walker is first spawned on the `profile` node.
-The test ultimately examines how many follow connections remain, ensuring that the `un_follow_request` walker accurately handles the removal of follow edges in the graph.
+The `unfollow_request` walker is responsible for removing an existing follow relationship between two profiles.
+It ensures that a profile can successfully unfollow another profile it was previously connected to via a `Follow` edge.

+To test the `unfollow_request` walker, a new profile named "Sam" is first created to act as the followee.
+A follow relationship is initially established between the root profile and "Sam" using the `follow_request` walker.
+Then, the `unfollow_request` walker is executed to initiate the unfollow action.

+After executing the walker, the test proceeds by navigating from the root profile to verify the removal of the `Follow` edge.
+The absence of this edge confirms that the unfollow request was successfully processed.
+Finally, the test ensures that no connection exists between the root profile and the profile previously followed.

 filter profile node : ``followee = [root --> (`?Profile)-:Follow:->(`?Profile)][0];``
-spawn walker : ``followee spawn un_follow_request();``
+spawn un_follow_request walker on profile_node : ``followee spawn un_follow_request();``
 check length of the profiles that connect within Follow edge : ```check len([root --> (`?Profile)-:Follow:->(`?Profile)]) == 0;```

 Complete test case: